gnappo1/west-041023-live/phase-3/06_SQL/dog_walker/README.md

 ### Query Table Data

 ```
-SELECT * FROM pets
+SELECT * FROM dogs

-SELECT * FROM pets
+SELECT * FROM dogs
 WHERE name = 'rose';

-SELECT * FROM pets
+SELECT * FROM dogs
 WHERE favorite_treats = 'bacon';

-SELECT * FROM pets
+SELECT * FROM dogs
 WHERE age < 5;

-UPDATE pets
+UPDATE dogs
 SET age = 12
 WHERE name = 'rose';

-UPDATE pets
+UPDATE dogs
 SET favorite_treats = 'cheese'

-DELETE FROM pets WHERE name = 'Chop';
+DELETE FROM dogs WHERE name = 'Chop';

 ```